 The US dollar’s gains and fears of the rapid spread of the Corona Delta variable have ended.

-The gold markets initially pulled back during the trading session on Wednesday but continue to find buyers at the $1550 level.
+The gold markets initially pulled back during the trading session on Friday but found buyers underneath the turn the market back around.

 Gold markets initially tried to rally during the course of the trading session on Thursday to reach towards the 50 day EMA.

 For the sixth consecutive day, the price of an ounce of gold is recovering.

 The gold markets reached towards the 200-day EMA again on Wednesday, as the US dollar took a hit after the FOMC Meeting Minutes were released.